 Why RNA viruses replicate in the cytoplasm?

 Host cell does not have a mechanism to replicate RNA (there is no host enzyme that uses RNA as a template for nucleic acid synthesis).
-So the genome of RNA virus must encode a viral enzyme that can replicate viral RNA.
+So the genome of the RNA virus must encode a viral enzyme that can replicate viral RNA.

 As the enzymes used to replicate viral RNA are virally encoded, most RNA viruses replicate in the cytoplasm .